bjartwolf/Kebab/README.md

 # Setup

-The workshop will be given i Visual Studio Code, but the exercises will work in both Visual Studio and MonoDevelop as well.
+The workshop will be given i Visual Studio Code.

 ## TODO Using the Virtual Machine